-These days if you want a high value EDC knife, there are plenty of options.
+These days, if you want a high value EDC knife, then there are plenty of options.
 Kershaw and Spyderco make some great knives in the $30 and under category that are easy choices for EDC.
 But if you want something that is both hard use and high value, it gets a little harder.
 Sure, the Spyderco and Kershaw blades are well built, but for many, these knives are firmly in the EDC category.

 General Dimensions and Blade Details

 The blade is an attractive drop point shape.
 It’s a no-frills blade, and the full flat grind adds to the simplicity.
 Overall, the blade is a great design for slicing, thinly ground from 3mm thick stock and an edge that has been neatly applied.
 There is no swedge on this knife, but the the tip is still sturdy considering.
-This is a very practical blade that will perform well in a variety of tasks.
+This is a practical blade that will perform well in a variety of tasks.

 Deployment and Lock-up

-The liner lock is very solid and crisp.
+The liner lock is solid and crisp.
 It’s a nice early lockup with a thick piece of steel.
-It feels very secure.
+It feels secure.
 One open there is zero blade play in this knife, which comes as no surprise when you feel how solid the rest of this knife is.
 5 ounces is heavy for a modern folder, but I think the RAT 1 makes up for it here with it’s rock solid feel and lock.

 Ontario Rat 1 Review – Final Thoughts